ayinos/ayinos.github.io/markmap/ddia-chapter01.md

     - for e.g. if median response time (50th percentile) is 200ms means half requests return in < 200ms and half > 200ms
     - Higher percentiles (95th 99th 99.9th) may directly affect users performance because customers with teh the slowest request may have the most data i.e. most purchases.
+### Coping with Load
+- How to maintain good performance even when load params increase by some amount?
+- Scaling up (Vertical scaling) Moving to a more powerful machine
+- Scaling out / Horizontal scaling / Shared-nothing architectures : Distributing the load across multiple smaller machines
+- System that can run on a single machine is often simpler but high-end machines can become expensive so scaling out cannot be avoided.
+- The architecture of systems that operate at a large scale is usually highly specific to the application.
+- The problem may be (usually a mix of all)
+  - Volume of reads
+  - Volume of writes
+  - Volume of data to store
+  - Complexity of data
-  -
+  - Response time requirements
-- In a scalable system you can add processing capacity in order to remain reliable under high load.
--
+  - Access patterns
 ## Maintainability
 - Many facets but in essence its about making like easier for the engineering & operations teams
+- 3 design principles
+  1. Operability (Making life easy for operations)
+     - Good operability means having good visibility int the systems healths and having effective ways of managing it.
+  2. Simplicity (Managing Complexity)
      - Good abstractions can help reduce complexity and make system easier to modify & adapt for new use cases.
-- Good operability means having good visibility int the systems healths and having effective ways of managing it.
+  3. Evolvability (Making change easy)